 Taking a short break or holiday

 Taking a break or having a holiday can do you the world of good.
-A change of scenery can give you a fresh outlook and help to recharge your batteries; whether it’s a short local break, a trip abroad or a longer holiday going further afield.
+A change of scenery can give you a fresh outlook and help to recharge your batteries.
+Whether it’s a short local break, a trip abroad or a longer holiday going further afield.

 Things to think about when booking a holiday or short break

-There can be a number of things to think about to help it to run smoothly and you may need to think about extra support and facilities if you have a disability or are caring for someone on the trip.
+There can be a number of things to think about to help it to run smoothly.
+You may need to think about arranging extra support and check that you can access the facilities you need, if you have a disability or are caring for someone on the trip.
 The following checklist should help you with this.

 Hiring a car if you are planning to hire a car in the UK or abroad, check with the care hire company that you can get insurance cover first.
 Many companies have restrictions on age and you may find that you can’t get the insurance cover that you want.
 Visit Age UK for more information.

 Passports make sure you have a valid passport for the duration of your stay (see below)

 Electronic System for Travel Application (ESTA) gives you permission to travel to the US without a Visa.

 Visa: Check if you need one on the GOV.UK website